 The WWE apparently thought they were close enough that they began building the feud with the infamous "2.21.11" promos.
 If you watch them originally, The Undertaker is clearly visible inside the house, and then a figure in black boots and a trench coat walks up.
 The idea was to suggest Sting was, "Entering The Undertaker's yard."
 (One of Taker's Catch Phrases was about people coming into his yard and paying for it.)
 Furthermore, WWE had paid for the rights to a Metallica song for that year's Wrestlemania.
-But negotiations fell through as detailed above, WWE changed 2.11.11 to be hyping Taker's return and he fought Hunter at Mania that year.
-Hunter came out to "For Whom The Bell Tolls" (presumably since WWE had paid Metallica anyway) and had his two matches with Taker.
+But negotiations fell through as detailed above, WWE changed 2.11.11 to be hyping Taker's return and he fought Triple H at Wrestlemania that year instead.
+Triple H came out to "For Whom The Bell Tolls" (presumably since WWE had paid Metallica already) and had his two matches with Taker.

 Even earlier than that, Sting had almost signed with the WWE in 2003 to debut at Wrestlemania XIX to begin a feud with either "Stone Cold" Steve Austin or The Rock.
-I think it safe to say that if time machines are ever invented, we need to go back in time make sure that Sting goes to WWE much earlier than he did in this timeline.
+It's safe to say that if time machines are ever invented, a main priority for wrestling fans would be to go back in time to make sure that Sting goes to WWE much earlier than he did in this timeline.
 (Scorpion Death Drop to Steve Austin!)

 He was also approached to wrestle Kurt Angle at WrestleMania 18.
 Though the two did wrestle when they were in TNA together.

-If Hogan had refused to be the third man in the nWo, Sting was the second choice. note Steve himself has no recollection of this despite the likes of Bischoff, Nash, Hall and Tony Schiavone saying otherwise, meaning he either wasn't told about it or simply forgot about it over time Since he can't play a heel worth a crap, it likely wouldn't have worked.
+If Hogan had refused to be the third man in the nWo, Sting was the second choice.note Steve himself has no recollection of this despite the likes of Bischoff, Nash, Hall and Tony Schiavone saying otherwise, meaning he either wasn't told about it or simply forgot about it over time.
+Since he can't play a convincing heel (as proven later), it likely wouldn't have worked.